clan-lol/clan-core/docs/_internal/use-cases/02-join-network.md

 Because Bob has customized the previous photo viewing app, he is notified that this customization is no longer valid, as the software has been removed (deprecation message).l

-Optionally, Bob can now customize the new photo viewing software through his cLAN configuration app or via a config file.
+Optionally, Bob can now customize the new photo viewing software through his Clan configuration app or via a config file.

 ## Challenges